-XVII. -In order to pass by any of the above standards in the Myanmar language, the examinee must obtain at least seven-twelfths of the aggregate number of marks allotted for the entire examination, and must obtain in each separate branch not less than one-half of the marks allotted to that branch.
-An officer who passes in Myanmar and obtains three-quarters of the aggregate number of marks allotted for the entire examination will be considered to have passed with credit and one who obtains five-sixths with great credit.
+XVII.- In order to pass by any of the above standards in the Myanmar language, the examinee must obtain at least seven-twelfths of the aggregate number of marks allotted for the entire examination, and must obtain in each separate branch not less than one-half of the marks allotted to that branch.
+An officer who passes in Myanmar and obtains three-quarters of the aggregate number of marks allotted for the entire examination will be considered to have passed with credit, and one who obtains five-sixths with great credit.

-XVIII. -An Assistant Commissioner will not receive any grade promotion until he has passed in the Myanmar language by the lower standard, and will not be promoted beyond the rank of Assistant Commissioner, 2nd grade, until he has passed by the higher standard.
+XVIII.- An Assistant Commissioner will not receive any grade promotion until he has passed in the Myanmar language by the lower standard, and will not be promoted beyond the rank of Assistant Commissioner, 2nd grade, until he has passed by the higher standard.

-XIX. - (a) An officer belonging to Class II will not receive any grade promotion until he has passed in the Myanmar language by the lower standard.
+XIX.- (a) An officer belonging to Class II will not receive any grade promotion until he has passed in the Myanmar language by the lower standard.

-(b) A Superintendent of Jail or a Civil Surgeon will cease to earn further increments of salary at the end of three years' incumbency if he fails to qualify under this rule, and the claim to further increments will not revive until he does so qualify.
+(b) A Superintendent of a Jail or a Civil Surgeon who is a Warrant Officer or an uncovenanted officer will cease to earn further increments of salary at the end of three years' incumbency if he fails to pass in Myanmar by the lower standard, and the claim to further increments will not revive until he does so qualify.
+In case of such failure a Warrant Officer will be liable to be reverted to military duty, and an uncovenanted officer to forfeiture of his appointment.

-Proviso.- This rule does not apply to any Superintendent of a Jail or Civil Surgeon appointed before the 1st January 1885.
+Proviso.- This rule does not apply to any superintendent of a Jail or Civil Surgeon appointed before the 1st January 1885.